mylabpcb/myCPU/pages/en/mycpu/introduction.md

 {: style="text-align: justify"}

-The next list show the function of each control signal and the corresponding logic device:
+The next list shows the function of each control signal and the corresponding logic device:
 {: style="text-align: justify"}

 1.	**CLK, /CLK**: clock signals